pytchlang/pytch-tutorials/chase/tutorial.md

 take to get to the destination in the available time, and then loop making little movements in the right direction each time.

-We define a new method to do this work (notice that this method doesn't have any hat block.
-It doesn't run when the player does something, instead it runs when some _other_ script uses it, the way we did in ``play``).
+We define a new method to do this work.
+(Notice that this method doesn't have any hat block.
+It doesn't run when the player does something, instead it runs when some _other_ script uses it, the way we did in ``play``.)
 Each variable that is sent in to the method (the destination x and y, and the time the method should take) gets listed in the definition so that Python knows what names to use for them inside the method.